RSVP & Attendance

 Attendance can be recorded by coaches, captains, or anyone with the appropriate team role.

-- Open the event (during or after the scheduled time).
+- Open the event (during or after the scheduled time), or go to the team’s Attendance page for a season-wide view.

-- For each player, select their status: Present, Absent, Excused, or Late.
+- Select their status: Present, No-show, Excused, or Late.

 Editing Attendance After the Fact